yuanworks/mf-comments/README.md

-# README
+# MF-Comments

-Welcome to MF Comments - Ruby.
+Wordpress-like Comments on Ruby/Rails and vanilla Javascript.

 ## Creating an Admin